3 and a half reasons to love director Jim Jarmusch, who has been one of the greatest advocates of art cinema for the past 40 years or so.

 Jim Jarmusch has been one of the greatest advocates of art cinema for the past 40 years or so.
 Since his debut film Permanent Vacation (1980), he never stopped trying to get to the bottom of the human heart and of human society.
 Though his style might be baffling at first, there are many good reasons to fall in love with his cinema.
-Here are three.
+Here are 3 (and a half).

 1. He put a bug on top of a reception desk – and The King all over the place

 The three-layered fantasia of Mystery Train takes place in legendary Memphis, Tennessee, birthplace of a notorious Presley, father of rock ‘n roll.
 Interweaving arabesques of love and hate, hope and desperation revolve around the shabby Arcade Hotel, where a stylish night clerk (Screamin’ Jay Hawkins) and his down-and-outer bellboy (Cinqué Lee) preside over a bunch of dusty, screeching rooms fitted with once-glamorous portraits of The King.
 Blue Moon and Mystery Train – this time, the song – make up the soundtrack of a dreamy, seducing film that will get you acquainted with the Absurd à la Jarmusch: an unbearable lightness of eternal recurrence, carefully studied details, and random plastic bugs resting in plain sight on top of a reception desk.
 What else?

 2. He succeeded in creating the best worse detective story ever